ktremain/rpi-swap/README.md

 Advanced configuration is available through configuration drop-ins as documented in `swap.conf(5)` and will typically be managed through `raspi-config` in future Raspberry Pi OS releases.

+### Making Configuration Changes

+**⚠️ Important: After making any changes to swap configuration, you must reboot your system for the changes to take effect.**

+While `systemctl daemon-reload` will regenerate the systemd units, it won't stop existing swap units or start new ones.
+The swap generator runs during early boot when memory pressure is minimal - attempting to reconfigure active swap later can cause system instability.

+Configuration files are located at:
+- `/etc/rpi/swap.conf` - Main configuration file
+- `/etc/rpi/swap.conf.d/*.conf` - Drop-in configuration files (recommended for local changes)

+For examples and detailed configuration options, see `man swap.conf`.

 ## System Requirements

 - Raspberry Pi running a systemd-based Linux distribution